krishnamurthy98/Multilingual-Opinion-Miner/README.md

-Note‼️:

-1. **The app works only if the main directory contains twitter credentials.**
-2. **The environment variable for google cloud credentials should also be set before executing for language translation.**

 ## Setup

-Download `nn_model.h5` from releases on github and place it in the project root.
+1. Download `nn_model.h5` from releases on github and place it in the project root.

-We recommend that you install dependencies in a seperate environment.
+2. We recommend that you install dependencies in a seperate environment.
 Here's how -

 #### Create a conda Environment